jorishr/notes-on-backend/network_requests/cors.md

 There is a difference between SIMPLE requests (GET, POST or HEAD) and non-simple requests.
 The practical difference is that simple requests are sent right away, with Origin header, while for the other ones the browser makes a preliminary 'preflight' request, asking for permission.

 ## CORS in ExpressJs
 To allow CORS you can set the allowed origins in the http headers.
-You explicitely allow certain domains and all others are rejected, thereby preventing a cross site request forgery attack.
+You explicitly allow certain domains and all others are rejected, thereby preventing a cross site request forgery attack.

 ExpressJs has the CORS package available that serves as middleware:
 ```
 app.get('/', cors(), (req,res) => {})
 ```
-See documentation for implimentation details.
+See documentation for implementation details.